rwth-acis/RequirementsBazaar-WebFrontend/README.md

 Usage / Deployment
 ----------
 If you are not interested in developing the project, then you can just build the project, then follow the steps in develop section until ```grunt serve```.
 Now open the bazaarServiceConfig.js file in app/scripts/config and fill in the bazaar service location and the oauth endpoint.
 After changing this run ```grunt build```.
 This creates a dist folder where you can find the minimized project, that can be deployed on any web server.
-Important, the build currently does not include the bower components, so you need to copy this into the dist.

 License